ghhezal/linear-regression-normal-equation/README.md

 - `y` is the target vector
 - `θ` contains the intercept (`θ₀`) and coefficients (`θ₁, θ₂, ...`) in one shot

-No learning rate, no epochs — just one matrix equation.
+No learning rate, no epochs, just one matrix equation.

 ## Project structure
 ```